wu-lee/rushkoff-archive/src/_articles/get-back-in-the-box-1.md

 ---
 Ever since he linked super-sticky trends with the genetic concept of "memes" in his book _Media Virus_, Doug Rushkoff's rep as a top pop pundit has been scarily out of control.
 His new book, Get Back in the Box: Innovation from the Inside Out is full of advice for floundering corporate innovators trying to think outside the box: get back in it.

+In fact, _Get Back_ picks up where Rushkoff's previous books left off, describing the media and business as a bazaar where individuals, cultures and institutions create, share, and propagate each other's values.
+Now Rushkoff is putting his spin on corporate innovation with a new question: Is fun the key to business success?

+Most people in business think of innovation as something new, different, and outside the scope of what they've done before.
+Real innovation is actually mining deeper into your true sources of competency and expertise to find new ore that you then bring up to the surface and apply.

 xxx

-Ir, fact Gel Back picks up where Rushkoff' s prev1ou<; book:, lf'fl oil

-describing Ille media and b11s111ess JS J tJ;i;a;ir wl1Pfl' 111 cfiwh1;1lr,

-cultures Jr,d 1nslllul1or1s create, share. amf prop,llJ.Jlc' 1•;1111 oll11•r :;

-values Now Rushkoff 1s pulling his spin on corprnillt• 11111ov,1l I1J11

-w1lh a new quesllon Is fun lhe key to bus111P'.,', s11i:i:1",' :1

-2-ll\~ \~rt.All ,•,••'i\~()',r.

-Mosl people 111 lJus,ness 11 1,11k ol 1111 1ov<Ji1011 .i-,

-something new d,llercnt. and outs,do 111, , sco1\~• 01

-what they·ve done beloro Rec1I ,nnovallon 1s ,lclu

-ally mI11Ing deeper inlo your 11ue sources of com

-petency and expertise to lind new ore thJI you

-then bring up lo the surtace and apply

 You·ve got to love wha1 you do to 1nnov;i1e II s